takhyun12/IBM-Full-Stack-Cloud-Developer/Developing Applications with SQL, Databases, and Django/README.md

-# Introduction to Cloud Computing
+# Developing Applications with SQL, Databases, and Django

 Certificate of the course that is offered at Coursera and IBM.